The late Emeritus Professor Hal Kendig

 If you would like to give a tax deductible donation in memory of Hal Kendig, please contact firstname.lastname@example.org.
 Donations will be administered by the AAG Research Trust to support early career researchers, in accordance with Hal’s wishes.

-We also have a Vale Emeritus Professor Hal Kendig page that a includes a number of tributes to Hal and details of how you can request to add your own.
+We also have a Vale Emeritus Professor Hal Kendig page that a includes a number of tributes to Hal.

 For information regarding the AAG Research Trust Hal Kendig Research Development Program please click here.

 A transcript of the Obituary written by Keryn Curtis and published in both the Sydney Morning Herald and Brisbane Times on 4th September 2018 can be viewed by clicking here.